FLAUTI AL CASTELLO 2018

 Pallottelli is equally at home playing and teaching music from the Baroque to our time, as well as music of Latin America.
 Having toured Central America and South America for over ten years, he has developed a deep passion for the music of Chile, Argentina, Ecuador, Brazil, Peru, Mexico, Colombia and Venezuela.
 Performing music of our time plays an important role in Pallottelli’s career as it is a living continuation of history and musical development; he frequently collaborates with composers to increase the repertoire for the flute and has premiered several new works for the instrument.
 This always opens new windows of knowledge, brings great freshness to his playing and broadens his musical horizon.

-The 2015-16 season included recitals, concertos and master classes at the International Flute Festivals of Costa Rica, Chile and Peru.
-Further engagements took Pallottelli to Rice University, University of Houston, California State/Fullerton, and University of Utah.
+The 2016-17 season included recitals, concertos and master classes at the International Flute Festivals of Costa Rica, Chile, Mexico, Peru and Canada.
+Further engagements took Pallottelli to Rice University, University of Houston and University of Utah.
 He spent the summer performing and teaching chamber music in France and Italy.
-He appeared in concert for Musiqa, River Oaks Chamber Orchestra, Aperio and Foundation of Modern Music and Flute Fest, in Houston, Texas.

-The upcoming season brings recitals and chamber music collaborations in the US, Chile, Peru, Ecuador, Mexico, Germany, Canada, France and Italy as well as a recital tour to Honk Kong.
-In July 2017 he will be continuing the extremely successful “Flauti al Castello”, a week long flute class in the heart of Tuscany, joined this year by flutist Mark Sparks and will again be on faculty of the Zodiac Festival in France, both events now in their fifth season.
+The upcoming season brings recitals and chamber music collaborations in the US, Chile, Peru, Ecuador, Germany, Canada, France, Spain, Belgium and Italy.
+In July 2018 he will be continuing the extremely successful “Flauti al Castello”, a week long flute class in the heart of Tuscany, joined again this year by flutist Mark Sparks and will again be on faculty of the Zodiac Festival in France, both events now in their sixth season.

 In 2011 Pallottelli relocated to Houston, Texas.
 The new home has him teaching a private studio of advanced flutists, playing with the leading music organizations in the area, as well as pursuing a busy performing and teaching activity away from home.
 Prior to the move to Houston he lived in Connecticut, where he was adjunct flute faculty at University of Bridgeport as well as at the prestigious Taft School.
 He joins the Faculty of Longy School of Music of Bard College in Boston, beginning in the Fall of 2017.